Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-android.rst

 Trusting Embassy CA on Android
 ==============================

-.. note:: This should work on stock Android, and equally well on CalyxOS, GrapheneOS or LineageOS.
+.. note:: This will work on stock Android, and equally well on CalyxOS, GrapheneOS or LineageOS.

 .. warning:: This is only possible on Android version 12 or greater.
 For LineageOS, that corresponds to v19+.